This post was originally published on August 21, 2018 and has been updated for accuracy and comprehensiveness.

-With an estimated 20.4 billion IoT devices by 2020, it’s imperative users take the following precautions to avoid a BlueBorne attack:
+With an estimated 21 billion IoT devices by 2025, it’s imperative users take the following precautions to avoid Bluetooth hacking:

 - Update all software and passwords.
-Following the discovery of BlueBorne, many device manufacturers released updates to diminish risk surrounding the virus.
+Following the discovery of new Bluetooth vulnerabilities, many device manufacturers release updates to diminish risk of cyber attack.
 Update all devices and regularly change passwords.

 - Turn Bluetooth services off when they’re not in use.
 Turning your Bluetooth setting to invisible makes it harder for hackers to discover your device, thus making it more difficult for them to steal your data.

 - Never use public Wi-Fi networks.
-These connections are unsecure.
+These connections are insecure.
 We recommend you disable automatic connections to public networks to keep your device from connecting to an untrustworthy source without your knowledge.

 - Consider a virtual protected network (VPN).
 VPNs are available for download in app stores and offer a more secure way to connect while on the go.